 - They may also study one of the following periods:

 - (d) Fifteenth and sixteenth centuries.

-- Candidates must specify the period within which the subject of their essay falls on their examination entrance forms; they cannot subsequently be assessed on these periods in Paper C.2.
+- Candidates must specify [Until 1 October 2016: (For those candidates admitted before 1 October 2012) periods studied] (For those candidates admitted on or after 1 October 2012) the periods within which the subjects of their essays fall on their examination entrance forms; they cannot subsequently be assessed on these periods in Paper C.2.

-- ‡ A.4 — Christian Witness and the Contemporary World Candidates will study the relationship between Christian faith and contemporary culture, including religious and secular understandings of society, environment, personhood, and faith.
-Candidates will be expected to reflect on the practice of mission and pastoral care.
+- [Until 1 October 2016: (For those candidates admitted before 1 October 2012) † ] ‡ A.4 — Christian Witness and the Contemporary World Candidates will study the relationship between Christian faith and contemporary culture, including religious and secular understandings of society, environment, personhood, and faith.
+Candidates will be expected to reflect on the practice of mission [Until 1 October 2013: and pastoral care].

 SECTION B. BIBLICAL STUDIES

 - Candidates will study the Historical Books (Joshua, Judges, 1 and 2 Samuel, 1 and 2 Kings, 1 and 2 Chronicles, Ezra, Nehemiah) and the other Writings (Psalms, Proverbs, Job, Ecclesiastes, Song of Songs, Lamentations, Ruth, Esther, Daniel).

 They will also study at least one of the following set texts: